Daisy Pearce: Early life

 Daisy Pearce was born on 27 May 1988 in Bright, Victoria, to parents Daryl and Dee.
-She has two brothers, Will and Harry; two younger half-siblings, Ruby and Ali, through her mother; and an older half-brother, Aaron, through her father.
-Her parents separated in 1995 and her mother and brothers relocated to the Melbourne suburb of Eltham while Daisy remained with her father in Wandiligong, near Bright in the Alpine Shire area, where she attended Bright P-12 College.
-When Pearce was a teenager, she returned to live with her mother and the rest of the family, and attended Eltham High School.
+She has two brothers, along with an older half-brother through her father and two younger half-siblings through her mother.
+Pearce's parents separated in 1995; Daisy remained with her father in Wandiligong, near Bright, where she attended Bright P-12 College, while her mother and the rest of the family relocated to Eltham, in Melbourne's north-east.
+When Pearce was a teenager, she moved to live with her mother in Eltham and attended Eltham High School.